 You may have visited your new place of work when you attended your interview, but making a one-off journey is very different from commuting every day.
 Think about how you are getting there, will you be taking public transport?
 Is there any walking involved?
 Could weather affect this?
 The last thing you need is to be late for your first day, so a top tip is to do a test run to make sure you can get there in good time.

-Your new employer may require you to provide certain details on your first day, this could be your national insurance number or form of ID (birth certificate or passport).
+Your new employer may require you to provide certain details on your first day, this could be your national insurance number, GCSE certificates, or ID documents.
 If this is the case, make sure you have these to hand and pack them in your bag ahead of time.
-They may also send you some induction paperwork to complete prior to your start date, so make sure this is completed and ready to hand over when you arrive.
+Your new employer may also send you some induction paperwork to complete prior to your start date, so make sure this is all completed and ready to hand over when you arrive.

-You may also want to think about what you will wear for your first day and have this laid out and ready.
-Your visit to the office may have given you some idea of the dress code but don’t be afraid to ask your Recruitment Consultant to confirm this for you.
-Our advice is to dress smartly for your first day, even if there may be a “smart/casual” dress code, this way you can see how others interpret the dress code without feeling out of place or underdressed.
+You should also think about what you will wear for your first day.
+Your interview may have given you some idea of the dress code, but don’t be afraid to ask your new manager or Recruitment Consultant to confirm this for you.
+Our advice is to dress smartly for your first day, this way you can see how others interpret the dress code without feeling out of place or underdressed.

 4. Do Some Extra Research